 Created in 1985, Blair Street Gardens Committee, Inc. is a private, non-profit community organization.
 BSG's volunteers design, plant, and maintain two gardens on public property at the intersection of Blair, Williamson, and Wilson Streets and John Nolen Drive in downtown Madison, Wisconsin.
 With the help of contributors and volunteers, the gardens brighten the cityscape of this busy corner just blocks from the State Capitol.
 We have two gardens:

-Wilson Green on the 400 block of E. Wilson Street (next to the Crowley Pumping Station/Lakefront Porch and across from Come Back Inn)
+Wilson Green on the 400 block of E. Wilson Street (next to the Crowley Pumping Station/Lakefront Porch and across from The Cardinal Bar and Come Back Inn)

 Click here for pictures of Wilson Green